Energy & Earth Systems

 Bio: Louis J. Durlofsky is the Otto N. Miller Professor of Earth Sciences in the Department of Energy Science and Engineering at Stanford University.
 He codirects the Stanford Smart Fields Consortium and the Stanford Center for Carbon Storage.
 Earlier in his career, Durlofsky was affiliated with Chevron Energy Technology Company.
 He holds a BS degree from Penn State, and MS and PhD degrees from MIT, all in chemical engineering.
 His research interests include subsurface flow simulation and optimization, history matching, uncertainty quantification, and deep-learning-based surrogate modeling.

-Speaker: Prof. Lea Jenkins, Clemson University
+February 19, 2024: Prof. Lea Jenkins, Clemson University

 TitleWater Sustainability: Satisfying the Thirst of Stakeholders